Submissions

 - Where available, URLs for the references have been provided.

-- The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- Line space should be 1½; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures and tables can be placed within the text or submitted as separate documents.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.